Bankrate Inc. Fair Fund

 FTC v.
 8 Figure Dream Lifestyle

-The Federal Trade Commission (FTC) reached a settlement with companies and individuals responsible for 8 Figure Dream Lifestyle.
+The Federal Trade Commission (FTC) sued the companies and individuals responsible for two related schemes, Online Entrepreneur Academy and 8 Figure Dream Lifestyle, and the defendants agreed to settle.
 According to the FTC’s complaint, 8 Figure Dream Lifestyle used a combination of illegal robocalls, live telephone calls, text messages, internet ads, emails, social media, and live events to market and sell bogus money-making opportunities.
 8 Figure Dream Lifestyle falsely claimed that those who joined the program would make tens of thousands of dollars within 60 to 90 days.
-The FTC first sent payments in October 2021, which resulted in over $740,000 in refunds.
-Because there was still money in the fund, the FTC sent a second round of checks and PayPal payments totaling more than $390,000 to 1,542 people who accepted their first payment and paid the defendants more than $2,000.
+The FTC sent 1,353 payments totaling more than $84,000 to people who paid for Online Entrepreneur Academy.
+The FTC previously sent payments to people who paid for 8 Figure Dream Lifestyle, which resulted in $1.1 million in refunds.

 FLS